 The Bank is custodian to the official gold reserves of the United Kingdom and many other countries.
-The vault, beneath the City of London, covers a floor space greater than that of the third-tallest building in the City, Tower 42, and needs keys that are three feet long to open.
+The vault beneath covers a floor space greater than that of the third-tallest building in the City, Tower 42, and needs keys that are three feet long to open.
 These gold deposits are estimated to have a market value of around £156,000,000,000.
 If Walbrook Ward was an independent state, it would make it the wealthiest in the world on a per capita basis.

 London Stone is a historic landmark traditionally housed at 111 Cannon Street.
-It is an irregular block of oolitic limestone measuring 53×43×30 cm, the remnant of a once much larger object that had stood for many centuries on the south side of the street.
+It is an irregular block of oolitic limestone, the remnant of a once much larger object that had stood for many centuries on the south side of the street.

 It has recently been restored and was temporarily housed in the Museum of London before returning to its rightful place in Walbrook Ward in the heart of the City of London.